madina0801/joblique/CONTRIBUTING.md

-# 🤝 Contributing to JobTrackr
+# 🤝 Contributing

-Thank you for considering contributing to **JobTrackr**!
+Thank you for considering contributing to **Joblique**!
 I appreciate your interest and would like to hear your feedback.
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/madina-tussupova/) if you have any ideas or *constructive* critique.

-## ✍️ How to Contribute?
+## ✍️ How?

 There are many ways you can contribute, including, but not limited to: